This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

 - The words “reverse charge”.
 Embedded in a sentence of your choice, if you want.

-Due to reverse charge, in these cases the VAT amount does not depend on the VAT status of your business: you zero-rate VAT on the invoice and Edgeryders will pay (and get back) Estonian VAT corresponding to your invoiced amount.
+Due to reverse charge, in these cases the VAT amount does not depend on the VAT status of your business (VAT liable with EU VAT ID, VAT liable without EU VAT ID, or VAT exempt).
+You always zero-rate VAT on the invoice and Edgeryders will pay (and get back) Estonian VAT corresponding to your invoiced amount.

 2.5.
 Submit your invoice for payment